Dominic II Rátót: Andrew's partisan

-Dominic first appeared in contemporary records in 1270, when he was still a minor.
-He was next mentioned by three non-authentic charters from 1283.
+Dominic is first mentioned by three non-authentic charters from 1283.
 The first document narrates a lawsuit and a subsequent agreement within the kindred following the division of their estates.
 Accordingly, Dominic was granted Pata and Szentgyörgy in Somogy County, Selpe in Pozsony County, Putnok and Feled (present-day Jesenské, Slovakia) in Gömör County, Kaza in Borsod County, Rátót in Pest County and other lands in Bihar County and Transylvania.
 The other two documents contain donations of privilege to Pata and Szentgyörgy, as a reward to the members of the kindred, who bravely fought in the previous years against the Cumans.
 Dominic disappeared from the sources thereafter; he did not hold any royal dignity during the reign of Ladislaus IV of Hungary.
 Since the 1280s, the wide Rátót kinship started to build their province to northeast of the capital, which laid mostly in Nógrád and Heves counties.
 Dominic's possessions reached out Borsod and Gömör counties, where the Ákos clan passed a similar way.
 In many cases, this has involved conflict with the local nobility.
 According to a treaty, which was signed in Zagyvafő (present-day near Salgótarján) by the Rátóts and the Zagyvafői branch of the Kacsics clan in late 1290, there were serious clashes and confrontations between the two families prior to that.
 According to the document, the Rátóts attacked and destroyed the three forts – including Szőlős – of Leustach Kacsics, who was also killed along with three family members and countless servants.
 The treaty was mediated by Palatine Amadeus Aba and Andrew, Bishop of Eger.
 The members of the Rátót clan, including Dominic pledged that they will rebuild the three forts and pay 200 marks as a compensation.
 Dominic's degree of participation is unknown, but his involvement in the conflict was proved by his signature in the document.

 Dominic was considered a loyal supporter and strong confidant of King Andrew III by December 1291, when he was appointed Master of the treasury, replacing Mojs Ákos.
 Around the same time, his brother Ladislaus (or Lack) was made Master of the stewards.
 Dominic served as Master of the treasury throughout the reign of Andrew III, even retaining the dignity after the extinction of the Árpád dynasty.
 According to historian Bálint Hóman, favorable changes occurred in the state economic policy and the Hungarian central financial administration for the last decade of the 13th century, when Dominic held the office.
 For instance, high-quality coins with high precious metal content were minted, which have reached the highest level of coins from the reign of Béla IV decades earlier.
 Andrew's coinage was a popular currency in abroad too.
 Dominic also standardized the interest rate of the Viennese denarius with banovac (or banski denar).
 Unfortunately, these reform steps were proved to be temporary, as central economic policy ceased under anarchic conditions in the first two decades of the 14th century.